nadanai263/nadanai263.github.io/pages/howto.md

 ---
 Short notes on how to do things.

-  * 27 Jan 2019 » [How to: read a file](/pages/howto/readfile.html) How to parse a file line-by-line in python.
+  * 27 Jan 2019 » [How to: read a file in python](/pages/howto/readfile.html) How to parse a file line-by-line in python.

   * 09 Nov 2018 » [How to: set up AWS](/pages/howto/aws.html) Notes on setting up AWS.